xxxxxa-hub/ICL/README.md

-# LLM_calib3
+# ICL
-**LLM_calib3** is a modular framework designed for running in-context learning (ICL) experiments with large language models (LLMs).
+**ICL** is a modular framework designed for running in-context learning (ICL) experiments with large language models (LLMs).
 It provides an end-to-end pipeline—from data handling and preprocessing to calibration and inference—allowing researchers and practitioners to conduct robust experiments across various datasets and configurations.

 ## Table of Contents
 - [Overview](#overview)